-- medical reimbursement; - actual or anticipated fluctuations in our operating results; - announcements of technological innovations, new products or pricing by our competitors; - the timing of patent and regulatory approvals; - the timing and extent of technological advancements; - the sales of our common stock by affiliates or other shareholders with large holdings; - overall market fluctuations and domestic and worldwide economic conditions: and - other factors described in the "Risk Factors" and elsewhere in this Report.
+- actual or anticipated fluctuations in our operating results; - overall market fluctuations and domestic and worldwide economic conditions; - medical reimbursement; - announcements of technological innovations, new products or pricing by our competitors; - the timing of patent and regulatory approvals; - the timing and extent of technological advancements; - the sales of our common stock by affiliates or other shareholders with large holdings; and - other factors described in the "Risk Factors" and elsewhere in this Report.

 Our future operating results may fall below the expectations of securities industry analysts or investors.
 Any such shortfall could result in a significant decline in the market price of our common stock.
-In addition, the stock market has experienced significant price and volume fluctuations that have affected the market price of the stock of many medical device companies and that often have been unrelated to the operating performance of such companies.
+In addition, the stock market has experienced significant price and volume fluctuations that have affected the market price of our stock and that often have been unrelated to the operating performance of such companies.
 These broad market fluctuations may directly influence the market price of our common stock.